-EADS CASA, based in Madrid, supplied more than 478 C-212 aircraft to 92 operators worldwide, including the Spanish and Portuguese Air Forces by the end of 2008.
+EADS CASA (now Airbus Defence and Space) supplied more than 483 C-212 aircraft to 92 operators worldwide, including the Spanish and Portuguese Air Forces, by the end of 2016.
 The aircraft have accumulated a total of almost three million flight hours.
-The C212 Series 400 is the latest version of the 1t to 3t class transporter aircraft and the first flight of the aircraft took place in 1997.
+The C212 Series 400 is the latest version of the 1t to 3t class transporter aircraft, and the first flight of the aircraft took place in 1997.
 It was accredited with Spanish certification in 1998.

 In November 2006, EADS signed an agreement with Indonesian Aerospace (IAe) to carry out the final assembly at facilities in Bandung and Indonesia.
 The facilities are capable of producing one C-212-400 a month.

 The agreement was modified in 2008 to shift the entire C-212-400 production from Spain to Indonesia.
 The first firm order for IAe produced C212-400 was received from Airfast Indonesia in February 2009.

 Two aircraft have entered service in the Air Force of the Republic of Suriname (formerly Dutch Guyana) for patrol of the country's exclusive economic zone.

 Two C-212-400 military transport aircraft are in service with the Dominican Air Force to meet defence operative requirements, and for military support for humanitarian missions.

 EADS CASA signed an agreement with the Paraguay Air Force in May 2003 to supply one C-212-400 transport aircraft.
 The Paraguayan Air Force received the aircraft in January 2004.